Malwarebytes: Post-2010 developments

 In January 2016, Malwarebytes unveiled advanced anti-ransomware package Endpoint Security, and announced that it had raised $50 million in investment from Fidelity Management and Research Company.
 Kleczynski stated that the funds would be used primarily for the company's hiring, product development and marketing assets.
 In June, Malwarebytes announced a strong growth in sales of over 75 percent in the first quarter of the year compared to 2015, with billings surpassing $100 million.
 The corporate subscription base for the company was reported to have grown by 90%.
-In September, Proofpoint, Inc. CEO Gary Steele joined the company's board of directors, with Kleczynski citing his "deep expertise in the security software industry, and his proven ability [at] increasing sales revenue" as the main reasons for his appointment.
-In October the company purchased AdwCleaner, a Windows program used to clean adware and Potentially Unwanted Programs (PUPs) from computers.
+In September, Proofpoint, Inc. In October the company purchased AdwCleaner, a Windows program used to clean adware and Potentially Unwanted Programs (PUPs) from computers.
 In February 2017 the company acquired Saferbytes, an Italian security start-up specialized in anti-malware, anti-exploit, anti-rootkit, cloud AV, and sandbox technologies.

 In November 2019, the company joined forces with NortonLifeLock and Kaspersky, along with the Electronic Frontier Foundation and non-profits including the National Network to End Domestic Violence and Operation Safe Escape to form the Coalition Against Stalkerware.
 The coalition seeks to inform, educate and combat the use of tracking apps without consent.

 Post-2020 developments

-In January 2021, Malwarebytes was targeted by the same nation state actor implicated in the SolarWinds attack and suffered a limited access breach.
-CEO Kleczynski published a blog post detailing the company's attack and response.
+In January 2021, Malwarebytes was targeted by the same nation-state actor implicated in the SolarWinds attack and suffered a limited access breach.
+Investigations confirmed that no products or services were compromised.

 In February 2021, Malwarebytes published its 2021 State of Malware Report which shared cyberthreat research including 30 million examples of Mac malware and a 1,055% increase in spyware detections in 2020.

-In May 2021, Malwarebytes announced a collaboration with Digitunity to deliver cyberprotection to vulnerable communities underserved by technology access, expanding its portfolio of social impact work.
+In the same year, Malwarebytes, in collaboration with Digitunity and the Cybercrime Support Network, produced a report The Demographics of Cybercrime.
+The study surveyed 5,000 people in the United States, the United Kingdom, and Germany.
+The results showed that certain demographic groups are more likely to encounter cybercrime, which is more widespread in nature, and also experience stronger emotional and financial consequences after such incidents.

 In August 2022, the company laid off 125 employees.
 The company announced an additional 100 layoffs in August 2023, as part of plans to separate the company into two separate business units.

 In November 2024, Malwarebytes acquired AzireVPN, a VPN service based in Sweden.

+In January 2026, Malwarebytes introduced the Student Protection Program in the United States.
+The initiative provides university students, faculty, and staff with a 2-year subscription to Malwarebytes Premium Security, covering up to 3 devices per user.
+Malwarebytes stated that the program was launched in response to research indicating that younger users are increasingly affected by online fraud and malicious software.